UnlockedLabs/intro-to-web-dev-curriculum/content/modules/reading/exporting-modules/_index.md

 `palindromeCheck`, and we can now call the function from within `index.js`.

 {{% notice green "Try it!" "rocket"%}}
-Add the following code to `index.js`, then click "Run".
+Add the following code to `index.js`, then run it.

 ```javascript
 const palindromeCheck = require('./practiceExports.js');